gravitational/predicate-lang/spec.md

 member(bob@example.com, admins).
 ```

-These facts will be encoded in Bob's certificate.
+Attribute `source: sso` will be encoded in Bob's certificate, but `member` will not.

 **Dynamic assignments**